NovaCogitate/NovaCogitate/README.md

  - Paper 2: [link](https://arxiv.org/abs/2106.06425)

-Sadly, I do not have much in my Github; I mostly code for a living, not exactly living to code.
+Sadly, I do not have much in my Github;